DevSauce-Official/Ias-Sauce/tools/osbuilder/node-builder/azure-linux/README.md

 If your environment was set up through `az aks create` the respective node is ready to run Kata or Kata Confidential Containers as AKS Kubernetes pods.
 In any other case, you can set up your own experimental Kubernetes cluster as well.

-Next, apply your own runtime classes from the machine that has your kubeconfig file, e.g., for `kata-cc`:
+Next, apply the kata and kata-cc runtime classes on the machine that holds your kubeconfig file:
 ```
 cat << EOF > runtimeClass-kata-cc.yaml
 kind: RuntimeClass